Opera in Venezuela: History

 Other recent premieres include the opera Gertrudis by Gerardo Gerulewicz, with a libretto by Xiomara Moreno, which premiered in concert and in full stage production in Caracas, Venezuela.

 Venezuelan-American composer Sylvia Constantinidis who has written music and libretto for several lyrical works: two dramatic contemporary operas, Araminta and Afrodita; one experimental short opera, Aurora; and three children operas, Lincoln, Ponce de Leon, and The First ThanksGiving.
 Some scenes from Araminta were premiered in concert in England 2017.
 Afrodita was premiered in concert in England 2015 and in Miami, USA, also in 2015.
 Aurora, the experimental short opera, was premiered in England in 2011.
 The three children operas: Lincoln, Ponce de Leon, and The First ThanksGiving, were all premiered in Florida, USA, in 2001, 2002, and 2003.
 For these three children operas Constantinidis received the Educator of Note Award 2003 by the Ethel and W. George Kennedy Family Foundation, and the Young Patronesses of the Opera, the Florida Grand Opera.
+In 2024 Ángel Hernández Lovera premiered the ópera Alice conducted by Elisa Vega.